mcpgovernance/mcp-profile-docs/source/extensions/taxonomicCoverage/index.rst

 No.  Name                            Definition                                                                                                                                                                                                                                                                                                  Oblig.
 Max Occ  Data Type                           Domain
 ===  ==============================  ==========================================================================================================================================================================================================================================================================================================  =======  =======  ==================================  ===============================
 980  dwc::Taxon                      Darwin Core Container for Taxonomic Information                                                                                                                                                                                                                                                             Note 1   Note 2   <<DataType>>                        981-991
 981  dwc::taxonID                    An identifier for the set of taxon information (data associated with the Taxon class).
 May be a global unique identifier or an identifier specific to the data set.
-Examples: "8fa58e08-08de-4ac1-b69c-1235340b7001", "32567", "http://species.gbif.org/abies_alba_1753", "urn:lsid:gbif.org:usages:32567"  O        1        dwc::nonEmptyString                 URI
+Examples: "8fa58e08-08de-4ac1-b69c-1235340b7001", "32567", "http://species.gbif.org/abies_alba_1753", "urn:lsid:gbif.org:usages:32567"  M        1        dwc::nonEmptyString                 URI
 982  dwc::scientificName             The full scientific name, with authorship and date information if known.
 When forming part of an Identification, this should be the name in lowest level taxonomic rank that can be determined.
-Examples: Coleoptera" (order),  "Ctenomys sociabilis" (genus + specificEpithet)                             0        1        xs::string                          FreeText
+Examples: Coleoptera" (order),  "Ctenomys sociabilis" (genus + specificEpithet)                             M        1        xs::string                          FreeText
 983  dwc::vernacularName             A common or vernacular name.
-Example: "Andean Condor", "Condor Andino", "American Eagle", "Gänsegeier"                                                                                                                                                                                                      0        1        xs::string                          FreeText
+Example: "Andean Condor", "Condor Andino", "American Eagle", "Gänsegeier"                                                                                                                                                                                                      M        N        xs::string                          FreeText
 984  dwc::kingdom                    The full scientific name of the kingdom in which the taxon is classified.
-Example: "Animalia", "Plantae"                                                                                                                                                                                                    0        1        xs::string                          FreeText
+Example: "Animalia", "Plantae"                                                                                                                                                                                                    M        1        xs::string                          FreeText
 985  dwc::phylum                     The full scientific name of the phylum or division in which the taxon is classified.
-Example: "Chordata" (phylum), "Bryophyta" (division)                                                                                                                                                                   0        1        xs::string                          FreeText
+Example: "Chordata" (phylum), "Bryophyta" (division)                                                                                                                                                                   M        1        xs::string                          FreeText
 986  dwc::class                      The full scientific name of the class in which the taxon is classified.
 Example: "Mammalia", "Hepaticopsida".
-0        1        xs::string                          FreeText
+M        1        xs::string                          FreeText
 987  dwc::order                      The full scientific name of the order in which the taxon is classified.
-Example: "Carnivora", "Monocleales"                                                                                                                                                                                                 0        1        xs::string                          FreeText
+Example: "Carnivora", "Monocleales"                                                                                                                                                                                                 M        1        xs::string                          FreeText
 988  dwc::family                     The full scientific name of the family in which the taxon is classified.
-Example: "Felidae", "Monocleaceae"                                                                                                                                                                                                 0        1        xs::string                          FreeText
+Example: "Felidae", "Monocleaceae"                                                                                                                                                                                                 M        1        xs::string                          FreeText
 989  dwc::genus                      The full scientific name of the genus in which the taxon is classified.
-Example: "Puma", "Monoclea"                                                                                                                                                                                                         0        1        xs::string                          FreeText
+Example: "Puma", "Monoclea"                                                                                                                                                                                                         M        1        xs::string                          FreeText
 990  dwc::specificEpithet            The name of the first or species epithet of the scientificName.
 Example: "concolor", "oxyadenia", "sayi".
-0        1        xs::string                          FreeText
+M        1        xs::string                          FreeText
 991  dwc::scientificNameAuthorship   The authorship information for the scientificName.
-Example: Linnaeus, 1758                                                                                                                                                                                                                                  0        1        xs::string                          FreeText
+Example: Linnaeus, 1758                                                                                                                                                                                                                                  M        N        xs::string                          FreeText
 ===  ==============================  ==========================================================================================================================================================================================================================================================================================================  =======  =======  ==================================  ===============================

 .. include:: ../common_notes.rst